N. E. Balaram: Other interests

 He was a passionate reader of world literature and a critic of Malayalam literature.
 He wrote several books on various subjects, which include economics, physics, history, philosophy, politics and archaeology.
 Once, he was invited by the Chief Minister of Andhra Pradesh to help the team of archaeologists who held excavation in Vijaya Nagara, knowing fully that he was an expert in Pali language.
 During his last days he vehemently opposed the Hindutva Movement under the Bharatiya Janata Party and wrote books and articles against their activities.
 His voice was heard even by opponents as it always contained valuable and authentic information and clear analysis.

 Death

-He died of a cardiac arrest on 16 July 1994, aged 75.
+Balaram died of a cardiac arrest on 16 July 1994, while serving as a member of Rajya Sabha, the upper house of the Parliament of India, aged 75.
 He was survived by his wife and four children, including Geetha Nazeer, a CPI politician, journalist and author.